-An application can be made for a place for a child at any time outside the admission round.
-The child will be admitted where there are available places.
+An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
+Applications should be made to the school by contacting the headteacher at St Joseph's Catholic Primary School. [www.stjosephssunderland.school]

-Parents should apply directly to the school by contacting sjmoffice@stjosephssunderland.school or by ringing 0191 5108484.
-The Sunderland School transfer form should be used. www.stjosephssunderland.school.

-Parents can seek advice from the Schools' Admission Team.
-Where there are places available but more applications than places, the published oversubscription criteria, as set out below, will be applied.
+You will be advised of the outcome of their application in writing.
+Where there are places available but more applications than places, the published oversubscription criteria, as set out above, will be applied.
 If there are no places available, a request can be made that the child is added to the waiting list (see above).

-Right of Appeal

-Where a parent has been notified that a place is not available for a child, every effort will be made by the local authority to help the parent to find a place in a suitable alternative school.
-Parents who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the chair of governors at the school address.
+You have the right of appeal to an independent appeal panel if refused a place.